 Standing underneath Hunter Arch.
 Look at that deep blue sky!

 Back down on the main trail the dogs were dying to get back into the water, and it was only 70F!

 I absolutely love this view!
 Charlie blends right in.

-Fallen towers along the trail.
+Fallen towers along the trail in Hidden Canyon.